quangsang52sh/Programs/README.md

  `maxcc`    :    Extract MSA with highest CC<br/>
  `resample`  :   Generate resampled ensemble<br/>
  ______________________<br/>

+  * 11. iTOL: Interactive Tree Of Life <br/>
+ This web server will perform tree data as `.nwk`, `.nexus` or `.phylip` of input file.<br/>
+ So please convert to .nwk or .phylip file prior to upload the tree on website<br/>
+ Accessing website after having the tree file:     https://itol.embl.de/<br/> _* In top of the bar: Click 'Upload' to input tree file<br/>
+ Configuring tree like your style...<br/>

 # Adding more programs for running
   * Comming Soon!<br/>